-In the Imported Foods Monitoring and Guidance Plan for FY 2022 (hereinafter referred to as "the Monitoring and Guidance Plan"), measures will be continued, and based on recent situations around imported foods, systems will be developed to thoroughly implement appropriate monitoring and guidance, such as improving the qualifications of food sanitation inspectors at quarantine stations and securing necessary number of personnel and inspection equipment.
-In order to carry out monitoring inspections more effectively, strive to carry out a wide range of inspections on imported foods, and consider establishing the necessary system for efficient implementation.
+In the Imported Foods Monitoring and Guidance Plan for FY 2023 (hereinafter referred to as "the Monitoring and Guidance Plan"), measures are continued, and based on recent situations around imported foods, systems are developed to thoroughly implement appropriate monitoring and guidance, such as improving the qualifications of food sanitation inspectors at quarantine stations and securing necessary number of personnel and inspection equipment.

-In addition, monitoring inspections will be conducted in a planned manner based on the results of monitoring inspections, etc., and the inspection items and strengthening of inspections will be reviewed based on the results of monitoring and guidance, etc. even in the middle of the fiscal year.
+Monitoring inspections are conducted on a wide range of imported foods to ensure more effective implementation.
+In addition, monitoring inspections are conducted systematically based on the results of monitoring inspections, etc., and the review of inspection items and enhancing of inspections are considered based on the results of monitoring and guidance, etc. even in the middle of the fiscal year.